 Many resources exist to assist patients in finding a physician with experience in treating PMP, Appendix Cancer and PSMs.

 Several of the recognized leaders in the field present at and attend the biannual International Congress on Peritoneal Surface Malignancies established by Dr. Paul Sugarbaker.
 The Eleventh International Congress on Peritoneal Surface Malignancies took place in Paris, France on September 9 – 11, 2018.
-The Tenth International Congress on Peritoneal Surface Malignancies took place in Washington, DC on November 17-19, 2016, and the Ninth International Congress on Peritoneal Surface Malignancies took place in Amsterdam, the Netherlands on October 9 – 11, 2014.
-The website for the Sixth International Congress is available here: Sixth International Congress on Peritoneal Surface Malignancies (2008)
+The Tenth International Congress on Peritoneal Surface Malignancies took place in Washington, DC on November 17 – 19, 2016.

-Many recognized experts in the field also organize, attend and present at the annual International Symposium on Regional Cancer Therapies, presented by the Society of Surgical Oncology and the Koch Center at the University of Pittsburgh Medical Center.
+Many recognized experts in the field also organize, attend and present at the annual International Symposium on Regional Cancer Therapies, presented by the Society of Surgical Oncology, formerly organized by the Koch Center at the University of Pittsburgh Medical Center.

 The ACPMP Research Foundation Professional Advisory Board consists of recognized experts in the treatment of pseudomyxoma peritonei, appendix cancer and peritoneal surface malignancies as determined by a review of each PAB member’s membership application and curriculum vitae by the PMPRF Board of Directors.

 Nearly all of the ACPMP Research Foundation grant recipients have established clinical programs at their respective insitutions with extensive experience treating PMP and Appendix Cancer.

 The Peritoneal Surface Oncology Group International, led by Dr. Paul Sugarbaker, consists of recongnized experts around the world in treating PMP and Appendix Cancer.

 Several websites listed on our Helpful Links page contain their own specialist lists.
 When reviewing these lists please keep in mind that there are no uniform criteria used to determine what constitutes a “specialist”.
 Our “Considerations when Selecting a Specialist” section (above) provides some suggestions on how to conduct your search.